fmonniot/resync/README.md

 # reSync

-An Android application to synchronize fanfiction.net story (through links) to the reMarkable Cloud.
+An Android application to synchronize fanfiction.net and archiveofourown.com story (through links) to the reMarkable Cloud.

 ## Interesting Links